Electrical, Business Tips

 “If you want to drive reviews,” Ringe says, “you have to deliver a full experience worthy of writing a review.”

 You also need to make it easy for customers to leave a review, such as texting the review link directly to the customer before leaving the job site.
 ProSkill uses ServiceTitan’s built-in survey tool to customize a personal message and ask customers to specifically leave a Google review.

 “Google really rules the roost and I want all my reviews on Google,” Ringe says.

 5. Train your electricians to get more 5-star Google reviews.

 Do your electricians grumble about asking customers for reviews?
 It’s a common problem for many industries, not just home services.

 Stop the complaining by clearly explaining how good and bad reviews directly impact your company’s bottom line—and your tech’s paychecks.
 Money talks, after all.

 Incentivize your techs to get more 5-star Google reviews with pay-for-performance bonus checks or foster in-house competition to win prizes for the most reviews.
-You can also try to capture that next electrical lead by incentivizing the customer to leave a review in exchange for a discount, gift or cash in return.

 Make a good first impression, from the moment they call to book an appointment to the follow-up after completing the job.